dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-admin/users.md

 ### Get user

+  - Required permission:
-  - Required permission: SystemAdmin / self
+    - SystemAdmin / self: for getting all properties
+    - All other users: for getting only the public properties (`givenName` and `familyName`)
   - GET:`/admin/users/[iri | email | username ]/<identifier>`

 ### Create user